 In some instances, trees in the forest stand planned for treatment are not wind-firm and excessive blowdown and significant wood losses would occur following implementing one of the treatments described above.
 If the stand is determined to be a high risk for blowdown, an alternative treatment may be implemented (over story removal and planting), or it should be left to grow until maturity then harvested.

-Approximately 42 hectares of red spruce stands were treated in 2022.
+Approximately 0.8 of a hectare of red spruce was treated in 2023.